Trading Pool v2

 For (stable pairs):

-Given new , solve quadratic equation:
+Given new , factor and rearrange:

 Using quadratic formula: